vinfante1346/visualizations/README.md

 - If your account name contains underscores, try using the dashed version of the URL.
   - Account identifier with underscores: `acme-marketing_test_account`
   - Account identifier with dashes: `acme-marketing-test-account`

+#### How do I run the MCP server in a container for multiple users?

+- Deploy using Docker or Docker Compose as shown in the [Container Deployment](#container-deployment) section.
+The containerized server runs on HTTP and can handle multiple concurrent MCP client connections.
+Configure your environment variables for authentication and mount your configuration file as a read-only volume.

+#### Why aren't my Cortex services showing up as tools?

+- Verify that your configuration file syntax is correct (use MCP Inspector to validate)
+- Ensure the service names, database names, and schema names match exactly what exists in Snowflake
+- Check that your role has access to the specified databases and schemas
+- Confirm that the Cortex services actually exist in the specified locations

+#### Can I use different authentication methods for different environments?

+- Yes.
+You can set environment variables differently for each deployment, use different connection names in your connections.toml file, or pass different CLI arguments.
+The server supports all Snowflake Python Connector authentication methods including username/password, key pairs, OAuth, and SSO.

+#### How do I limit which SQL statements can be executed?

+- Use the `sql_statement_permissions` section in your configuration file.
+Set specific statement types to `True` (allow) or `False` (deny).
+For maximum security, only enable the statement types you actually need.
+Set `Unknown` to `False` to block unrecognized statement types.

+#### The MCP server is slow to start up.
+Is this normal?

+- Initial startup can take a few seconds as the server connects to Snowflake and validates your configuration.
+Subsequent tool calls should be much faster.
+If startup takes more than 30 seconds, check your network connection to Snowflake and verify your authentication credentials.

 # Bug Reports, Feedback, or Other Questions